luslab/oz-bulk-rnaseq/G. Read Quantification.md

 Process:
-Overlapping bundles of fragment are **assembled** Fragments are connected in an overlap graph
-Then tries to pin these fragments down to a gene locus in the reference genome (rather than .
-Transcript isoforms are inferred from the minimum paths required to cover the graph abundance of each isoform is estimated with a maximum likelihood probabilstic model
+Overlapping bundles of fragment are **assembled** Fragments are connected in an overlap graph (these are assumed to come from the same genetic locus) Transcript isoforms are inferred from the minimum paths required to cover the graph Then tries to pin these fragments down to a gene locus in the reference genome (rather than . abundance of each isoform is estimated with a maximum likelihood probabilstic model

 ![enter image description here](https://media.nature.com/lw926/nature-assets/nbt/journal/v28/n5/images/nbt.1621-F1.jpg)